NitchayaninT/data-mining/Process/ch5/Classification Methods 2.md

 - co-absences (number of matching 0's) = 7
 - total bits = 10
 So, **jaccard = 0/(10-7)=0**
+- Mutual absence doesnt necessarily imply similarity (like when both people not liking 90% of the movies, it doesnt make them similiar)

-**Comparing SMC and Jaccard**
+- So, jaccard gives unequal weight : focuses only on shared presences (1-1) a **Comparing SMC and Jaccard**
-- Use SMC when we give equal weights to both categories
+- Use SMC when we give ==equal weights== to both categories
-- Use Jaccard when we give unequal weights to both categories
+- Use Jaccard when we give ==unequal weights== to both categories

 ### Distance between numeric values
 ### Similarity between numeric values